-In case you don’t know, there’s been a commotion unfolding at my alma mater.
+In case you didn’t know there’s been a commotion unfolding at my alma mater.
 While I won’t go into the sordid details (to keep the troublemakers from latching onto this post, or me for that matter), I will set the stage for you.
 The university I attended for both undergrad and graduate degrees has an art department.
 In that art department, students occasionally (to my understanding in just one class), view some classical paintings and statues of nude men and women.
-There may be more to it than that (quite frankly I’m not sure and don’t have time to check it out thoroughly), but that’s the gist.
-Under those circumstances, several preachers (a father and his two sons alongside their cronies) have waged a verbal war on social media with the president of ￼the university and anyone else they can find associated with the school (i.e. alumni, students, parents of students, etc.).
+There may be more to it than that but that’s the gist.
+Under those circumstances, several preachers have waged a verbal war that got really ugly really fast across social media.

 These troublemakers have drawn attention to this textbook by posting its contents (the supposed pornographic images) online.
 That seems overtly hypocritical since they say the images are graphically wrong, yet they scanned and shared them online free of charge and any firewall for the world to see (even underage eyes).